 He wrote everything in Bambara in his personal diary.

 Famakan will get his middle school diploma this June and he looks forward to enrolling in high school in the fall.
-He is passionate about football; he likes mathematics and reading books in Italian.
-He is practicing the language using the computer whenever there’s one available.
+He is passionate about football, and likes mathematics and reading books in Italian.
+Famakan is practicing the language using the computer whenever there’s one available.
 He cooks very well African recipes, but also purée and pasta.